magicmikey41/magicmikey41/README.md

 - 👋 Hi, I’m @magicmikey41
-- 👀 I’m interested in sports, cars, and financial freedom!

 <!---
 magicmikey41/magicmikey41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.